LinxiFan/WoB-turker-instruction/instructions.md

 # Walk-through

-First, enter the URL of the website, e.g. [http://yelp.com](http://yelp.com)
+First, enter the URL of the website, e.g. [http://yelp.com](http://yelp.com).

+Please make sure your website is **mobile-friendly**.
+You can test [mobile-friendliness here](https://search.google.com/search-console/mobile-friendly).
+Your submission will be **invalid** if the site doesn't pass the test.

+Second, select a category for your website from the dropdown list.

-Second, write down the question template with blanks.
+Third, write down the question template with blanks.
 Please use parentheses "( )" to denote a blank.
 The words you write inside the parentheses should describe the meaning of the blank.
 Your question template should have at least **two** blanks.
 The more blanks the better!

 For instance, enter your question template as